ijones16/urql/docs/basics.md

 list for example.

 In the following example, we create a subscription that informs us of new messages.
-We will concatenate the incoming messages, so that we can display all messages that have come in over the subscription across events.
+We will concatenate the incoming messages so that we can display all messages that have come in over the subscription across events.